Cr4zi/Cr4zi/README.md

-Just a high school student
+Just a high school and University of Haifa student